Marouamx/Color-classification/README.md

 # Color-classification

-controlling a 4 axis robotic arm using an arduino micro-controller to clasify cubes according to thier color.
+controlling a 4 axis robotic arm using an atmega328 micro-controller to clasify cubes according to thier color.

 the detection process is done by an LDR (photoresistor) + RGB LED.